privacyguides/.github/CODE_OF_CONDUCT.md

     or political attacks
 -   Promoting intolerance
 -   Public or private harassment
--   Publishing others\' private information, such as a physical or electronic address, without explicit permission
+-   Publishing others' private information, such as a physical or electronic address, without explicit permission
 -   Other conduct which could reasonably be considered inappropriate in a professional setting